Coles Bay hotels

 It is easiest to travel around Coles Bay and the area by car, though much of Freycinet National Park can only be seen on foot.
 It is possible to travel along the coastline by boat, although permits are required to drop anchor in the National Park.

-4 hotels in Coles Bay, Tasmania
+4 hotels in Coles Bay, AU

 Saffire Freycinet Coles Bay Hotel provides quality accommodation, convenient location and standard service.
 Travellers can make their stay a memorable one by visiting local attractions such as...
 More